 The Stargate Verse has no less than five different precursor races.
-The gate network itself was created by one such race, named (creatively) the Ancients, though they later are discovered to have called themselves the Alterans (or the Lanteans, after the planet on which Atlantis resided).
+The gate network itself was created by one such race, named (creatively) the Ancients, though they later are discovered to have called themselves the Anquietas (formerly the Alterans, later the Lanteans after the planet on which Atlantis resided).
 They eventually ascended and adopted a strict non-interference policy on the lower planes.
 The other side of that coin is the Ori, also ascended beings but with a very different policy; they are eventually revealed to have driven the Ancients from their home galaxy to the Milky Way.
 Also in the precursors category are the Asgard, Goa'uld, and Wraith.
 The Goa'uld use humans as hosts, and the Wraith farm humans as food, while the Asgard placed several worlds in the Milky Way under military protection from the Goa'uld.

 Andromeda's lead character Dylan Hunt was a (half-Heavy Worlder-half-) member of a highly developed culture which was at the heart of the old Commonwealth.
 In later seasons, the series begins to pursue those "lost people" because of their amazing advancements which have since been lost, only to learn they intentionally closed themselves off from the outside barbarism.